 For more information about Iraq’s history, culture, ethnic and religious communities, and languages see the Cultural Orientation Resource Center’s Enhanced Refugee Backgrounder: Refugees from Iraq.

 Iraqi Refugees “In Dire Straits”

 According to many organizations that provide support for the refugees throughout the U.S., their adjustment has been particularly difficult.
-The International Rescue Committee has described the situation as a crisis in their 2009 report, Iraqi Refugees in the United States: In Dire Straits.
+Major factors include:

 - Financial stress due to difficulty finding employment during the U.S. recession, paired with refugee benefits that have not been increased to accommodate longer periods of unemployment.

 - English language learning needs that are high and programs that are not adequate to meet the need.